Point Farm

 In 1940, after the death of young Nathanial Point III, the family decided to leave their farm.
 Daniel Biro, a Hungarian immigrant, later purchased the property.
 His subsistence farm supported his four children and their families during lean times.
 They moved a large farmhouse from nearby Quick Road and split it in two, so everyone had a home.
 The Biros made additional income by selling gravel and topsoil.

 During the establishment of Cuyahoga Valley National Park, the National Park Service bought the historic farm.
 For a time, it was used as office space for the park friends' group.
-By the end of the 20th century, it was rehabilitated and became a Countryside Initiative farm.
+By the early 2000s, it was rehabilitated and became a Countryside Initiative farm.
 The property's agricultural heritage has been restored.
 New farmers now raise pastured meat goats and heritage breed turkeys.

 Point Farm barn, a light cream colored barn on a small hill in the middle of a green field.
 A green forest is in the background.